mariusErpenbach/calculator/README.md

-My Idea of a simple calculator.
+My Idea of an simple calculator.
+Mostly to get used to working with the scss structure.
 # calculator